PBA-2sem/asgmt1_mocking_tdd/README.md

 ## Description

-This branch of the repository contains the solution to **Assignment 2 - Integration Tests**.
+This branch of the repository contains the solution to **Assignment 2 - Integration Tests** [Link](https://datsoftlyngby.github.io/soft2020spring/resources/2b1e95b8-02-assignment-integration.pdf).

 This repository contains a **banking-contract** project, as well as the main **banking** project.